-In 2018, Sinopec Daylight contributed approximately \$300,000 to not-for-profit organizations throughout Calgary and our field communities.
-Many of these contributions focused on education, poverty alleviation, science, culture, and health and wellness.
+In 2019, Sinopec Daylight contributed approximately \$300,000 to not-for-profit organizations throughout Calgary and our field communities.
+Examples of areas we have contributed have included education, poverty alleviation, science, culture, and health and wellness.
 The following is a sample of our partnerships and major donations: